tofuutils/tofulint/docs/user-guide/plugins.md

 ### `signing_key`

 Plugin developer's PGP public signing key.
-When this attribute is set, TFLint will automatically verify the signature of the checksum file downloaded from GitHub.
+When this attribute is set, TofuLint will automatically verify the signature of the checksum file downloaded from GitHub.
 It is recommended to set it to prevent supply chain attacks.

 Plugins under the terraform-linters organization (AWS/GCP/Azure ruleset plugins) can use the built-in signing key, so this attribute can be omitted.

 ## Plugin directory

-Plugins are usually installed under `~/.tflint.d/plugins`.
-Exceptionally, if you already have `./.tflint.d/plugins` in your working directory, it will be installed there.
+Plugins are usually installed under `~/.tofulint.d/plugins`.
+Exceptionally, if you already have `./.tofulint.d/plugins` in your working directory, it will be installed there.

 The automatically installed plugins are placed as `[plugin dir]/[source]/[version]/tflint-ruleset-[name]`. (`tflint-ruleset-[name].exe` in Windows).

-If you want to change the plugin directory, you can change this with the [`plugin_dir`](config.md#plugin_dir) or `TFLINT_PLUGIN_DIR` environment variable.
+If you want to change the plugin directory, you can change this with the [`plugin_dir`](config.md#plugin_dir) or `TOFULINT_PLUGIN_DIR` environment variable.

 ## Avoiding rate limiting

-When you install plugins with `tflint --init`, TFLint calls the GitHub API to get release metadata.
+When you install plugins with `tofulint --init`, TofuLint calls the GitHub API to get release metadata.
 By default, this is an unauthenticated request, subject to a rate limit of 60 requests per hour _per IP address_.

 **Background:** [GitHub REST API: Rate Limiting](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)

 If you fetch plugins frequently in CI, you may hit this rate limit.
-If you run TFLint in a shared CI environment such as GitHub Actions, you will share this quota with other tenants and may encounter rate limiting errors regardless of how often you run TFLint.
+If you run TofuLint in a shared CI environment such as GitHub Actions, you will share this quota with other tenants and may encounter rate limiting errors regardless of how often you run TofuLint.

 To increase the rate limit, you can send an authenticated request by authenticating your requests with an access token, by setting the `GITHUB_TOKEN` environment variable.
 In GitHub Actions, you can pass the built-in `GITHUB_TOKEN` that is injected into each job.

-It's also a good idea to cache the plugin directory, as TFLint will only send requests if plugins aren't installed.
-The [setup-tflint action](https://github.com/terraform-linters/setup-tflint#usage) includes an example of caching in GitHub Actions.
+It's also a good idea to cache the plugin directory, as TofuLint will only send requests if plugins aren't installed.
+The [setup-tofulint action](https://github.com/tofuutils/setup-tofulint#usage) includes an example of caching in GitHub Actions.

 ## Keeping plugins up to date

 We recommend using automatic updates to keep your plugin version up-to-date.
-[Renovate supports TFLint plugins](https://docs.renovatebot.com/modules/manager/tflint-plugin/) to easily set up automated update workflows.
+[Renovate supports TofuLint plugins](https://docs.renovatebot.com/modules/manager/tflint-plugin/) to easily set up automated update workflows.

 ## Manual installation